Early Childhood Programs (ECP) Annual Report

 Children’s learning and development are assessed in language and literacy, physical health and development, social and emotional development, approaches to learning and cognition, and general knowledge.

-The charts on the right reflect the number of children meeting or exceeding expectations on the GOLD assessment in these domains as of Summer 2018.
+The charts to the right reflect the percentage of children meeting or exceeding expectations on the GOLD assessment in these domains as of Spring/Summer 2019.

 The program also recognizes the role of health, dental, and mental health care in the development of healthy children.
-During the 2017-2018 program year, 100% of EHS children received appropriate medical services including oral health care.
-Of EHS children, 97% were up-to-date on immunizations and 100% were enrolled in some form of health insurance.
+During the 2018-2019 program year, 100% of EHS children had an ongoing, accessible source of health care.
+Of EHS children, 97% were up-to-date on immunizations and 98% were enrolled in some form of health insurance.
 Pregnant women enrolled in EHS all received prenatal care.
 100% of children completed dental exams.
-Head Start children also received appropriate medical treatment (98.8%), immunizations (99%), and were enrolled in some form of health insurance (100%).
+Head Start children also received appropriate medical treatment (98%), immunizations (98%), and were enrolled in some form of health insurance (99%).